cfpb/design-manual/global-elements/heroes.md

 </div>

 <h2 id="content-guidelines">Content guidelines<span class="cf-code-link"><a href="https://github.com/cfpb/capital-framework/blob/master/src/cf-layout/src/cf-layout.less#L618-L620">View code <span class="cf-icon cf-icon-external-link"></span></a></span></h2>
 Hero content should serve to orient the user and communicate the primary goal of the page.
-Copy should be succint and engaging, reflecting the voice and tone of the CFPB.
+Copy should be succinct and engaging, reflecting the voice and tone of the CFPB.

 <h3>Purpose</h3>
+Hero copy should be written from the user’s perspective.
+It’s less about what we can do for them or what we can offer them, and more about what the user can do with the resources we provide.

 Hero content should help a user answer these two questions:

 - Is this page what I was looking for? (orient the user)
 - Do I want to keep reading? (engage the user)